 \subsubsection{Network incorporating propagation delay and a general postsynaptic response}

-To model the temporal dynamics of a synapse's membrane potential, we introduce the \gls{psp}, $\psp{}$.
-For rate-based neuronal activity, this can be interpreted as spikes having a probability distribution over time rather than being modelled by a delta function.
-For example, the spiking rates from \eq{\ref{eq:Linsker_rate}} are generalized to incorporate an arbitrary \gls{psp} by
+To model the temporal dynamics of a synapse's membrane potential, we introduce the \gls{psp}, $\psp{}$, which, for rate-based neuronal activity, this can be interpreted as spikes having a probability distribution over time.
+For example, the spike rates from \eq{\ref{eq:Linsker_rate}} are generalised to incorporate an arbitrary \gls{psp} by